 Happy Monday!
 How are you guys hanging in there??
 Yesterday we decided to keep ourselves busy with some cooking and baking… he made the most delicious slow cooker chili, and I made these oh-so-good banana bran muffins.
 I made a dozen, six with walnuts, and six with semi-sweet chocolate chips.
 Not only are these muffins easy to make, they require ingredients that I bet most of you already have at home.
-We will be enjoying them in the morning and afternoon, slightly toasted, with a little marmalade on top (for me!), and butter for him. 🙂
+We will be enjoying them in the morning and afternoon, slightly toasted, with marmalade on top (for me!), and butter for him. 🙂

 Feliz lunes! ¿Cómo están?
 Ayer decidimos entretenernos cocinando un poco… él hizo una receta de frijoles de cocción lenta, y yo preparé estos muffins de banana que me encantan.
 Hice una docena, seis con nueces y seis con chocolate.
 Estos muffins no solo son fáciles de hacer, sino que requieren ingredientes que la mayoría de ustedes seguro ya tienen en casa.
 Los disfrutaremos por la mañana y por la tarde, tostados, con un poco de mermelada encima (¡para mí!), y mantequilla para él. 🙂